FIND YOUR TITLE IX COORDINATOR

 Women still face obstacles in higher education.
 For example:

-• In may cases women still lag behind men in earning doctoral and professional degrees, particularly in nontraditional disciplines like math and science..
+• In many cases women still lag behind men in earning doctoral and professional degrees, particularly in nontraditional disciplines like math and science Women earn only about one fifth of doctorates in computer sciences engineering and physics.

 • Schools are eliminating affirmative action programs responsible for increasing access to higher education for minorities and women, a particular problem for women of color.
-Americans have indicated in polls that they want to keep Title IX strong.
-Yet the Administration does not do a good job enforcing the law.
-The Office of Civil Rights rarely initiates reviews of schools.
+The Office of Civil Rights rarely initiates reviews of schools, despite polls which indicate Americans want to keep Title IX strong.
 Moreover, although under the law, every school/district must have a Title IX coordinator whose responsibility is to keep abreast of Title IX issues and make sure the schools are in compliance, most schools don't know what a Title IX coordinator is, much less hire and/or train one.

 Take Action